BOAS - breathing problems in flat-faced dogs

 - Visit your vet for advice if you think your dog may be suffering from BOAS.

-- If your dog develops sudden breathing problems, take them straight to your nearest vet practice.
+- If your dog develops sudden breathing problems, contact your vet immediately.

 What is BOAS?